 Screening for Compliance

-Organizations participating in federally funded healthcare programs are required to also each week screen employees, contractors, and vendors against the OIG Exclusion List.
-This preemptive measure helps avoid inadvertent violations and ensures that all personnel involved in program activities meet compliance standards.
+Organizations participating in federally funded healthcare programs are required to regularly screen employees, contractors, and vendors against the OIG Exclusion List.
+This proactive measure helps avoid inadvertent violations and ensures that all personnel involved in program activities meet compliance standards.

 Screening involves:

-- Accessing the OIG’s online database or employing third-party tools.
+- Accessing the OIG’s online database or using third-party tools.

 - Verifying the identities of employees and contractors against the LEIE.